Founder and Board Chair:

-A long time worship pastor and now lead pastor of the first church start built intentionally on Ancient-Future principles, Chris Alford is the founder and Board Chair of the Ancient-Future Faith Network.
-A native of East Tennessee, Chris came to church-based ministry after several years in the symphony orchestra business where he used his musicology background to plan repertoire, write program notes, and serve as staff musicologist (“Which,” he says, “meant that I would help people remember how to spell ‘Dvorak’”). (“And which,” he says, “is also ironic in that it isn’t spelled correctly here because we couldn’t find proper Czech accents for the letters”).
+A long time worship pastor and now lead pastor of the first evangelical church start built intentionally on Ancient-Future principles, Chris Alford is the Founder and Board Chair of the Ancient-Future Faith Network.
+A native of East Tennessee, Chris came to church-based ministry after several years in the symphony orchestra business where he used his musicology background to plan repertoire, write program notes, and serve as staff musicologist (“Which,” he says, “meant in part that I would help people remember how to spell ‘Dvořák'”).

-Chris left his Baptist roots in Tennessee when he was called to a large Evangelical Presbyterian church in the Sacramento area, and he now serves in what he calls a “pre-denominational” community of believers: Epiclesis… An Ancient-Future Faith Community.
-He celebrated 20 years of ministry in 2011.
-Chris is a tireless advocate of all things Ancient-Future and is a frequent speaker and workshop leader.
+Chris left his Baptist roots in Tennessee, and nearly 13 years in ministry at the same church, when he was called to a large evangelical Presbyterian church in the Sacramento area.
+He now serves in what he calls a “pre-denominational” community of believers: Epiclesis: An Ancient-Future Faith Community.
+He celebrated 25 years of ministry in 2016.
+Chris is a tireless advocate of Ancient-Future Christian principles and is a frequent speaker and workshop leader.

-Chris and wife Sheila have two children, Noah and Anna, and a wonderfully useless but beloved bichon frisé named Pepi.
+Chris and wife Sheila have two children, Noah and Anna, and a wonderfully useless but well loved bichon frisé named Pepi.

-Carl Peters is married to Reneé (21 years of marriage) and has three sons: Daulton (16), Kendall, (13), and Hayden (5).
-Having served churches in Michigan, Kentucky, Florida, and California, Carl is currently ministering at the Anchor Baptist Church in Lexington, Kentucky (since 2006).
-His gifts are utilized in the ministries of worship, music and discipleship.
+Carl Peters is married to Reneé and has three sons: Daulton, Kendall, and Hayden.
+Having served churches in Michigan, Kentucky, Florida, and California, Carl is pastor at the Anchor Baptist Church in Lexington, Kentucky.
 As a proponent of the Ancient-Future principles so brilliantly articulated by Dr. Robert Webber, Carl has given special attention in His church settings to the central place of covenant renewal as a defining factor in scripturally informed worship.
 Believing that the covenantal components of Word and Sign are meant to be twin peaks within the biblically prescribed “four-fold pattern” of worship (Gathering, Word, Table and Sending Forth), Carl has spent the last twelve years pursuing renewal in the vital nature of the Table in the Christian sacred assembly.